 Pollinator use: Like other grasses, F. octoflora is wind pollinated.
 We found no information on its use as a larval host plant in the Mojave Desert: however, other Festuca species including some found in the USA are larval hosts to Lepidoptera (Robinson et al. 2010).

-Tortoise use: F. octoflora was the fifteenth most abundant among diet species, and this species is widely used as it was found in diets at four sites across the desert.
-However, juvenile desert tortoises fed diets of only F. octoflora did not grow as well as those fed a mixed diet of F. octoflora and native forbs (Drake et al. 2016) suggesting the importance of providing a diversity of herbaceous plant taxa when restoring tortoise habitats.
+Tortoise use: Festuca octoflora was the fifteenth most abundant among diet species, and this species is widely used as it was found in diets at four sites across the desert.
+However, juvenile desert tortoises fed diets of only F. octoflora did not grow as well as those fed a mixed diet of F. octoflora and native forbs (Drake et al. 2016), suggesting the importance of providing a diversity of herbaceous plant taxa when restoring tortoise habitats.

 Propagation, production, and cultivation: Horticulturalists at the Kew Royal Botanic Gardens found that F. octoflora germinates best at 20°C (Royal Botanic Gardens Kew 2017).